strongholdmedia/react-tree/README.md

 #### Changing the Default Icons

-By default, **react-tree** uses Font Awesome for the various icons that appear in the tree.
+By default, **react-vs-tree** uses Font Awesome for the various icons that appear in the tree.
 To change the defaults, simply pass in the `icons` property and override the defaults.
 Note that you can override as many or as little icons as you like:

 ``` jsx
 <Tree